 In comparison, the scooping approach designed for a Europa lander concept can provide 1 to 10 g day-1 (Hand et al. 2017).
 On Europa, this approach is necessary to get below the irradiated top surface layer, damaging to biosignatures, within week-to-month mission lifespans limited by spacecraft radiation damage.
 Although the more benign radiation environment and freshly emplaced plume fallback do not warrant scooping on Enceladus, this approach enables a faster surface duration phase and/or return of more sample.
 The age (time since ejection) of a 1 cm3 ≲ 1 g surface sample cube can be estimated as of order 10 years × (fallback rate / 0.1 mm year-1), since a cube of piled-up fallback 1 cm on a side would have < 1 year-old material in its top 0.1 mm and 100 year-old material at the bottom if the fallback rate is 0.1 mm year-1.
 Thus, surface sample ages could range from a few years old near vent sites where fallback rates are a few 0.1 mm year-1 and up to 1 million years old away from the south polar terrain (Southworth et al. 2019).

 The complexity of a landed mission would be significantly increased relative to even an orbiter because of the need to consider forward planetary protection, communication with Earth never far above the horizon, and safe landing on a surface that is currently uncharacterized at the lander scale.
 However, the ∆v difference between orbiting and landing is only ≈200 m s-1 owing to Enceladus’ small surface gravity of 0.1 m s-2, 1% of Earth’s.
 Therefore, the need for added fuel relative to an orbiter is low.
 This and relatively fast surface sample collection suggest a mission duration similar to an orbiter, about 25 years.
 Thus, for a non-instrumented mission whose sole purpose is to collect samples for return, the trade between orbiting and landing is mainly driven by the amount of sample that can be collected in a given time vs. spacecraft complexity (e.g., to mitigate the risk of landing on rough terrain), with collection speeds and ∆v being relatively similar.
+The sample amount that can be collected is on the order of kilograms (Table 4), enabling, e.g., C, N, S, O and even H isotopic analyses of specific organic compounds present at sub-ppb abundances (Table 3).
+These are the abundances of many organic compounds identified in carbonaceous chondrites (Pizzarello et al. 2001; Sephton 2002) whose bulk organic content is similar to that of Enceladus’ plume (Alexander et al. 2007).